chaos-polymtl/lethe/doc/source/parameters/cfd/multiphysics.rst

    * ``viscous dissipation``: controls if the viscous dissipation is taken into account in the heat transfer equation.

    * ``buoyancy force``: controls if the buoyancy force is taken into account in the Navier-Stokes equations.
 The buoyancy force is calculated using the Boussinesq approximation.

+   * ``DCDD shock capture``: The discontinuity-capturing directional dissipation method is used the stabilize the heat transfer equation.
+For more information, see Tezduyar, T. E. (2003).

 .. seealso::